-Ribosomopathies are severe genetic diseases caused by mutations in genes involved in ribosome biogenesis and -function and are, amongst others, associated with developmentally-related skeletal

-456 malformations, caused by impairment of chondrogenic development of the growth plates (52, 53).
-This 457 indicates that chondrogenic differentiation is particularly susceptible to disturbances in ribosome 458 protein translation activity.
-Indeed, during chondrogenesis, a large amount of cartilage ECM is 459 produced by the developing growth plate and disturbances in ribosome activity are likely to impair 460 ECM synthesis, with consequences for the development of skeletal elements.
-It should however be 461 noted that the link between Sox9 and chondrocyte translation activity in the current work was 462 particularly present during early rather than late differentiation.
-This is highlighted by the deregulated 463 expression of ribosomal subunits following Sox9 knockdown in early ATDC5 chondrogenic 464 differentiation (Figure 4 and 5).
-In addition, the knockdown of Sox9 specifically impacted total protein 465 translation throughout differentiation upon early knockdown, while not having an effect on protein 466 translation when knocked-down during later in chondrogenic differentiation (Figure 6).
-The link 467 between early Sox9 and chondrocyte protein translation suggests that protein translation is likely to be 468 paced through Sox9 during early chondrogenic differentiation.
-However, it remains to be determined 469 how early Sox9 is specifically able to influence chondrocyte translational capacity.
-Our present data 470 suggest that expression of ribosomal protein subunits, ribosome biogenesis factors and ancillary 471 ribosomal factors (such as IRES trans-acting factors (ITAFs)) depends on Sox9 during early 472 chondrogenic differentiation, with downstream consequences for translation in the later differentiation 473 program.
-Since we found these ribosomal genes and proteins differentially expressed after Sox9 474 knockdown, we studied the supplementary data of previously published Sox9 ChIP-seq and Sox9-/- 475 mouse studies (48, 51).
-In supplementary data of a Sox9 ChIP-seq study we found 24 Rps and Rpl 476 genes that were enriched in Sox9 occupancy and 14 with Sox6 occupancy of which 10 overlapped (51).
-477 Notably, this included Rpl38, which we found to be differentially expressed at the mRNA and protein 478 level in our present Sox9 knockdown condition.
+Ribosomopathies are severe genetic diseases caused by mutations in genes involved in ribosome biogenesis and -function and are, amongst others, associated with developmentallyrelated skeletal malformations, caused by impairment of chondrogenic development of the growth plates (50, 51).
+This indicates that chondrogenic differentiation is particularly susceptible for disturbances in ribosome protein translation activity.
+Indeed, during chondrogenesis, a large amount of proteinaceous cartilage ECM is produced by the developing growth plate and disturbances in ribosome activity are likely to impair ECM synthesis, with consequences for the development of skeletal elements.
+It should however be noted that the link between Sox9 and chondrocyte translation activity in the present work was particularly present during early differentiation rather than late differentiation.
+This is highlighted by deregulated expression of ribosomal subunits following Sox9 knockdown in early ATDC5 chondrogenic differentiation (Figure 3 and 4).
+In addition, the knockdown of Sox9 specifically impacted total protein translation throughout differentiation when knocked-down early, while not having an effect on protein translation when knocked-down during late chondrogenic differentiation (Figure 5).
+The link between early Sox9 and chondrocyte protein translation suggests that protein translation is likely to be paced through Sox9 during early chondrogenic differentiation However, it remains to be determined how early Sox9 is specifically able to influence chondrocyte translational capacity.
+Our present data suggest that expression of ribosomal protein subunits, ribosome biogenesis factors and ancillary ribosomal factors (such as IRES trans-acting factors (ITAFs)) depends on Sox9 during early chondrogenic differentiation, with downstream consequences for translation in the later differentiation program.
+Since we found these ribosomal genes and proteins differentially expressed after Sox9 knockdown, we studied the supplementary data of previously published Sox9 ChIP-seq and Sox9^{-/-} mouse studies (46, 49).
+In supplementary data of a Sox9 ChIP-seq study we found 24 Rps and Rpl genes that were enriched in Sox9 occupancy and 14 with Sox6 occupancy of which 10 overlapped (49).
+Notably, this included Rpl38, which we found to be differentially expressed at the mRNA and protein level in our present Sox9 knockdown condition.